cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/datasets-mapreduce.rst

 The ``write()`` method is used to redirect all writes performed by a Reducer to the Dataset.
 Again, the ``KEY`` and ``VALUE`` type parameters must match the output key and value type parameters of the Reducer.

+.. rubric:: Directly Reading and Writing Datasets

+Both CDAP ``Mapper`` and ``Reducer`` can :ref:`directly read or write to a Dataset
+<mapreduce-datasets>`, similar to the way a Flowlet or Service can.